-The Board of Parole Hearings, Adult Matters, is comprised of the executive office and five divisions.
+The Board of Parole Hearings, is comprised of the executive office and five divisions.

-The executive office is comprised of the Executive Officer, Chief Deputy Program Operations, Chief Deputy Field Operations and the Workforce Operations.
-The Executive Officer is the administrative head of the BPH, is responsible for managing the daily operations and implementing policies.
-The Workforce Operations assists BPH units, programs and sections with work-flow efficiencies and optimization; to develop system tools to monitor and track compliance with remedial plans, permanent injunctions, court orders and BPH procedures; and to liaison with CDCR entities, governmental agencies and plaintiffs’ counsel.
+The Executive Office is comprised of the Executive Officer, Chief Deputy Program Operations, Chief Deputy Field Operations and the Workforce Operations.
+The Executive Officer is the administrative head of the Board, is responsible for managing the daily operations and implementing policies.
+The Workforce Operations assists the Board’s units, programs and sections with work-flow efficiencies and optimization; to develop system tools to monitor and track compliance with remedial plans, permanent injunctions, court orders and Board procedures; and to liaison with CDCR entities, governmental agencies and plaintiffs’ counsel.

 Administrative Services Division

 The Administrative Services Division is comprised of the Budgets Unit, Personnel Unit, Accounting Unit, Contracts and Procurement Unit, Facilities Support Unit, Training Unit, and the Information Technology Unit.
 The Administrative Services Division oversees the Board’s daily business operations, including fiscal oversight, personnel, management information systems, office reception and mail functions, contracts, procurement, accounting services, training, and space/property/fleet management.
 The Administrative Services Division liaisons with various CDCR Programs and other State Agencies, in addition to working with numerous private vendors while administering contracts and procurements.